This is a guide covering the key light.

 To sum up key light:

-- High-key lighting setup eliminates the shadow and contrast.
-It makes the scene appear more lighthearted and is often used in a positive light.
+• A high-key lighting setup eliminates the shadow and contrast.
+It makes the scene appear more lighthearted and is often used positively.
 The key-to-fill ratio used is usually 1:1 or 1.5:1.

-- The key light is used as the main source of illumination in three-point lighting.
-Commonly positioned at a 30-60 degree at an overhead height or over the eyes at minimum.
+• The key light is used as the main illumination source in three-point lighting.
+It is commonly positioned at a 30-60 degree angle overhead or over the eyes at minimum.

-- Basically, fill light reduces the amount of contrast and shadows (hence the name).
-On the contrary, the key light is the main source of light (also hence the name).
+• Basically, fill light reduces the amount of contrast and shadows (hence the name).
+On the contrary, the key light is the main light source (also hence the name).

 Lighting is the main aspect that will make or break your composition and concept.
 Studying and amassing knowledge is important, but it won’t be enough if you don’t put the theories into practice.